GANDOCA-MANZANILLO

 All-round program for the turtles

-In addition to researching the nesting females, life in the water is also being studied in Gandoca.
-For this purpose, the animals are marked, registered and measured.
-Equipped with a transmitter, they now record important data for research for several years.
+The sea turtles that come to Gandoca are marked, registered and measured.
+In addition to researching the nesting females, the life of the sea turtles in the water is also studied.
+Some animals are fitted with a satellite transmitter.
 The resulting data will be used, among other things, to show the Costa Rican government ways to make the protection of sea turtles more effective and sustainable.

 A benefit for the local population